 I love the rich orange in Atlantic Leo as she gets pivoted by Miriam Moran and Lee T. Moran.

-David Sea leaves a few minutes of ice-free water in its wake as it approaches Kingston.
+Davis Sea leaves a few minutes of ice-free water in its wake as it approaches Kingston.

 Golden Venus suggests a tight-wire act, using equal portions of the Bayonne Bridge to port and starboard to maintain balance.
 Now why would this be called “golden” Venus, and wouldn’t several somewhat conflicting sets of associations come to mind if it were called “blue Venus”?